pthu/sahd/docs/words/to_save,_help.md

 the Temple Scroll, mainly in historical references.
 These also appear elsewhere (CD 5:19; 4Q372 1:16; 4Q385a 18 ii 10; 4Q389 1 ii 3).
 The
-reuse of the idiom discussed in A.4 suggests its continued use in everyday speech, but ישׁע hiph is not a prominent expression of contemporary prayer or liturgy: there is only one secure occurrence in 1QH<small><sup>a</sup></small> and three more in other texts (4Q380 1 ii 4; 4Q381 31:2; 4Q511 10:9).
-The contrast with the biblical psalms could not be greater, and perhaps reflects its infrequency in LBH and as a loan-word in Aramaic other than Samaritan Aramaic (Sawyer 1975:80).
-But the seven occurrences preserved in the Heb. of Sirach (if 13:6 is included) give a rather different impression, especially when compared with the rarity of ישׁע hiph in the biblical wisdom literature.
+reuse of the idiom discussed in A.4 suggests its continued use in everyday speech, but ישׁע hiph. is not a prominent expression of contemporary prayer or liturgy: there is only one secure occurrence in 1QH<small><sup>a</sup></small> and three more in other texts (4Q380 1 ii 4; 4Q381 31:2; 4Q511 10:9).
+The contrast with the biblical psalms could not be greater, and perhaps reflects its infrequency in LBH and as a loan-word in Aramaic other than Samaritan Aramaic (Sawyer 1975: 80).
+But the seven occurrences preserved in the Heb. of Sirach (if 13:6 is included) give a rather different impression, especially when compared with the rarity of ישׁע hiph. in the biblical wisdom literature.

 <b>B.1</b>  Whilst ישׁע can be found in forensic contexts in the Hebrew Bible
-(see A.3 above), its origin as a forensic term, later developing from this technical to a non-technical sense, as advocated by Sawyer (1972:94-95; 1975:80), is uncertain.
-Scepticism regarding this origin was first expressed in 1970 by participants at the conference where Sawyer presented his findings (recorded in Sawyer 1975:83–84), and Sawyer himself admits that the question must remain open until a wider range of contexts is available (1975:80).
+(see A.3 above), its origin as a forensic term, later developing from this technical to a non-technical sense, as advocated by Sawyer (1972: 94-95; 1975: 80), is uncertain.
+Scepticism regarding this origin was first expressed in 1970 by participants at the conference where Sawyer presented his findings (recorded in Sawyer 1975:83–84), and Sawyer himself admits that the question must remain open until a wider range of contexts is available (1975: 80).
 The main pieces of evidence marshalled by him are:

-a) its use in forensic situations in the Bible (see A.3 above);
+* a) its use in forensic situations in the Bible (see A.3 above);

-b) a forensic origin explains the use of מוֹשִׁיעַ (e.g. at Deut 22:27), if it means originally ‘counsel for the defence’ (see Sawyer 1965; B.2);
+* b) a forensic origin explains the use of מוֹשִׁיעַ (e.g. at Deut 22:27), if it means originally ‘counsel for the defence’ (see Sawyer 1965; B.2);

-c) the verb’s parallelism with other words that may denote legal terms (see Lexical/Semantic Field(s) A.2);
+* c) the verb’s parallelism with other words that may denote legal terms (see <a href="#5.A.2">Lexical/Semantic Fields&nbsp;A.2</a>);

-d) the appearance of legal terms in proper names in Semitic languages.
+* d) the appearance of legal terms in proper names in Semitic languages.

 The last of these is the weakest.
 For a) the evidence can be interpreted in either direction.
 It may have had a non-technical sense and developed